demigecko/CarND-Advanced-Lane-Lines/README.md

 ---

 Please pay attention that I have two jupyter notebooks, named `Advanced Lane Finding_Steps` and `Advanced Lane Finding_Video`.
-The former file is to generate the ste-by-step outcomes, and the later one is mainly focused on the video output and debugging.
+The former file is to generate the step-by-step outcomes for Rubric Points, and the later one is mainly focused on the video output and debugging.

 ### Camera Calibration

-#### 1. [Criteria] Briefly state how you computed the camera matrix and distortion coefficients.
+#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the Jypyter notebook located in "./CarND-Advanced-Lane-Lines/`Advanced Lane Finding_Steps.ipynb"
+The code of this step is contained in the first code cell of the Jypyter notebook located in "./CarND-Advanced-Lane-Lines/`Advanced Lane Finding_Steps.ipynb"

 I started by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objpoints` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the calibration images using the `cv2.undistort()` function and obtained this result from the first 4 images in the folder of  `camera_cal/` :
+I then used the output `objpoints` and `imgpoints` to compute the transformation matrix of camera calibration and distortion coefficients using the `cv2.calibrateCamera()` .
+I correct the distortion to those test images by using the `cv2.undistort()` and the first 4 images in the folder of  `camera_cal/` is shown below:

 ![alt text][image1]

 ### Pipeline (single images)

-#### 1. [Criteria] Provide an example of a distortion-corrected image.
+#### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like the following one:
+To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like the following:
 ![alt text][image2]

 I setup a new function called `cal_undistort`  to undistort the test image and obtained this outcome from  `test_images/straight_lines2.jpg`:

 ![alt text][image3]

+Note: my color space is in BGR

 #### 2. [Criteria] Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.